copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 44**

 - (Pierce County, WA -- 3:59 AM Vehicle Pursuit) Sheriff's Dept South Hill Precinct -- Deputy Eric Carlson is trying to catch up to other units who have been pursuing a vehicle for 10 minutes.
 They are going to PIT him if the speeds are right.
 The suspects' Honda tires are shredding as he takes an exit ramp, he goes over the grass, back onto the road, plays chicken with a car on 54th, then drives through a park and out the back into a residential area.
 He takes a couple of turns then goes on sidewalk and back into the park.
 Eric can't follow as they bail out of the car.
 A K-9 catches Richard the driver.
 Sgt.
 Paul Schneider says he was so stupid and almost killed his friends who were throwing stereo equipment out the windows.
 Richard says they have the wrong guy since he was just sitting on his porch.
 They ask him why he's sweating so hard then.
 He says the cops scratched him up and dragged him over there.
 Officer Tim Mallon of the Puyallup PD saw them unloading stereo equipment out of a store.
 They threw stereos at him while he chased him and took out his lightbar.
 They've been in the pursuit since it started and know it was him.
 Richard keeps interrupting them and won't listen and says he's having an asthma attack and needs an ambulance.
 Paul says they have a hospital at the jail and asks where his inhaler is.
 He says it's in the car which isn't his, he has his own car, not this one.
 They say the story is getting old and they are done.
 It wasn't hard to catch him since no one else was on the road.
 - (Albuquerque, NM -- 10:35 PM Officer Assistance Call) Southeast Area Command -- Officer Heather Hindi has been working there for three years, before that she met her husband who wasn't fond of female officers which was their first argument.
 Now that they are married he won't start that and she'll always win.
 There is a traffic stop at a hotel.
 The driver is Scott who is very manly, but is dressed as a woman in a blond wig and a glove missing fingers.
 Officer Chris George questions him.
 She pulls out Adam the Mexican passenger who says she was going to take him home, but he didn't know her.
 Scott drops stuff and is taken out for a drunk test, standing on one foot then goes back in the car.
 Adam says he's known her for three months, but doesn't know her name.
 He doesn't know Scott is a man.
 They don't believe his story and know they just met.
 They show him Scott's license listing him as a male.
-He says, “Oh wow!"
+He says, "Oh wow!"
 They ask if he wants a cab because he could've gotten robbed or worse, but he wants to ride with Scott.
 Scott gets a failure to yield ticket for $53.
 He lives out of state and they will pick him up because of the way he's dressed.
 They've seen it before where a guy pretending to be a woman takes someone home and there are fights and stabbings.
 - (Miami, FL -- 9:35 PM Street Patrol) North District -- Officer Rick Martinez started going to college to be a lawyer then decided he wanted to be on the other side catching the guys.
 He applied and that was 12 years ago.
 An area called Edison is a high drug area and it's hard to catch dealers because of the narrow alleys they run in and hide.
 He spots a big black guy, Jerome, in an American flag doorag and gives chase.
 They corner him so he gives up.
 They cuff him, arrest him.
 And find crack cocaine nearby.
 He's got a Jamaican accent and says he ran because he was scared and the drugs aren't his.
 A guy was fighting with his girlfriend and she put his clothes in the garbage can.
 He says the drugs aren't his, but he's been arrested for possession before.
 Rick asks what's up with him tossing the drugs like a football right in front of him.
 Jerome wants to know what he's being charged with.
 His story doesn't make sense, if he's in a fight why is he running toward her.
 He says he ran because he thought his girlfriend called the cops.
 If you have more than three bags on you it's possession with intent to sell and he has 15 bags on him.
 He keeps saying it's not his.
 He knows the game and will probably be back on the streets tomorrow doing the same thing.

 ## CP-1529